 According to the American Psychological Association, 61% of Americans over the age of 65 reported that they would prefer to live in their own home as they age.
 Though living alone can give seniors more independence and freedom, it comes with safety risks such as misuse of medication, malnutrition, injury, and more.
-If your loved one is opting to live alone, here is a home safety checklist for seniors.
+If your loved one is opting to live alone, it is our job to keep them safe from afar.
+Here is a home safety checklist to do so.

 1. Remove Tripping Hazards